PandoraMedia/scooch/docs/getting_started/new_codebase.rst

 7 - Explore Scooch hierarchies with the CLI
 ''''''''''''''''''''''''''''''''''''''''''''''''''''

 As codebases and class hierarchies grow, the number of configuration options can become daunting.
-To help with onboarding to a codebase that uses scooch, you can view the options for a given Configurable base class as follows:
+To help with onboarding to a codebase that uses Scooch, you can view the options for a given :code:`Configurable` base class as follows:

 .. code-block:: bash